hajdukd/hajdukd.github.io/_drafts/2018-12-28-software-craftsmanship-afterthoughts.md

 It is similar, people rediscover that truth over and over.
 In our case (IT) we want to be proud and recognized for what we do.
 We want to grow together and share.
 We want to help our clients reach their goals.
 We want to be seen as _professionals_.

-This is the Software Craftsmanship and this is what we should aim at as a community.
+This is Software Craftsmanship and this is what we should aim at as a community.